Purser: History

 As a result, the purser could be at risk of losing money and being thrown into debtor's prison; conversely, the crew and officers habitually suspected the purser of making an illicit profit out of his complex dealings.
 It was the common practice of pursers forging pay tickets to claim wages for "phantom" crew members that led to the Navy's implementation of muster inspection to confirm who worked on a vessel.
 The position, though unpaid, was very sought after because of the expectation of making a reasonable profit; although there were wealthy pursers, it was from side businesses facilitated by their ships' travels.

-On modern-day passenger ships, the purser has evolved into a multiperson office that handles general administration, fees and charges, currency exchange, and any other money-related needs of the passengers and crew.
+On modern-day passenger ships, the purser is not part of the steward's department, rather the purser's office runs the monetary office on board the ship and interacts with the passengers, he or she handles the visas and passports of passengers and crews, also preparing port papers for all ports along the way.
+They interact with foreign customs ports for the vessel they are on.
+Additionally, they work with their home port immigration for incoming and outgoing crew and passengers, having to know and understand the rules for many countries they go to.
+Most all purser's offices also handle the payroll for the ship's crew and officers and oversee things such as casino counts and anything else that money is involved in.
+Additionally, the chief purser was also quite often promoted to hotel manager, which is tied for the second highest ranking on many vessels with staff captain and chief engineer.

 Aircraft

 On modern airliners, the cabin manager (chief flight attendant) is often called the purser.
 The purser oversees the flight attendants by making sure airline passengers are safe and comfortable.
 A flight purser completes detailed reports and verifies all safety procedures are followed.

+In the United Kingdom and the Middle East, such term refers to a flight attendant in charge of each cabin, with the chief flight attendant designated as "Cabin Services Director".